What is pyoderma gangrenosum?

 - Special dressings

-- Oral anti-inflammatory antibiotics such as minocycline
+- Oral anti-inflammatory antibiotics such as doxycycline or minocycline

 - If tolerated, careful compression bandaging to reduce swelling